 Possession of a Controlled Substance in a Commercial Vehicle

-If you are convicted of driving a commercial vehicle while in possession of a controlled substance, then you will be disqualified from driving a commercial motor vehicle for one year.
-You will not be eligible for a hardship license during that entire one year period.
-After the one year, you must pay a fee to restore the commercial driver’s license.
+If you are convicted of driving a commercial vehicle while possessing a controlled substance, you will be disqualified from driving a commercial motor vehicle for one year.
+You will not be eligible for a hardship license during that entire one-year period.
+After one year, you must pay a fee to restore the commercial driver’s license.